lekhrajdinkar/02-spring/06_messaging/kakfa/Notes_01-start.md

   - delivery.timeout.md=    # max time for delivery, afterwards exception which developer has to handle.
 - **idempotent producer**
   - use kafka 3+
-  - detects duplicate and prevent it
+  - detects duplicate and prevent it.
+  - has retry ability with duplicate check.
   - ![img.png](../temp/01/img-99.png)

 - kafka 3+ sets below :point_left: